PriyankaLiz/rtd3-tutorial/docs/source/usage.rst

     * - Ingredient
       - Veg or Non-Veg
       - Mandatory or not
-    * - parsley TEST DOUBLE SPACE
+    * - parsley TEST White Space Property

         You can add it if required for a more flavoursome experience.
       - veg.
         You can add it if required for a more flavoursome experience.
       - Not mandatory.